opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 which need to be investigated with the slots when the visibility conditions on the site are poor.

-Notably, the use of Qfield on site simplifies the workload of managers and supervisors in the planning of the excavation interventions, allowing them to easily instruct field archaeologists directly in the excavation area.
+Notably, the use of QField on site simplifies the workload of managers and supervisors in the planning of the excavation interventions, allowing them to easily instruct field archaeologists directly in the excavation area.
 By doing so, they will be able to train the field team efficiently with accurate information regarding the features that they will have to dig, supporting their explanation with the graphic aid of the tablet and with details related to what has already been investigated and uploaded into the database of the project.

-Apart from the fieldwork, Qfield makes the job easier for archaeologists even in the recording phase, simplifying their work in the production of the paperwork.
+Apart from the fieldwork, QField makes the job easier for archaeologists even in the recording phase, simplifying their work in the production of the paperwork.
 As we already mentioned, they can continuously query the tablet to obtain the necessary information that needs to be included in their paper documentation sheets, such as the section or plan